Aziz Behich: PSV Eindhoven

-İstanbul Başakşehir
+Başakşehir

-On 24 May 2019, it was announced Behich would return to Turkey to join İstanbul Başakşehir for the 2019–20 season, having agreed a three-year deal.
+On 24 May 2019, it was announced Behich would return to Turkey to join Başakşehir for the 2019–20 season, having agreed a three-year deal.

 Kayserispor (loan)

 On 2 October 2020, Behich joined Kayserispor on a season-long loan.

 Giresunspor

 On 26 August 2021, Behich joined recently promoted sided Giresunspor, in their return to the Süper Lig.

 Dundee United

 On 28 July 2022, Behich joined Dundee United on a free transfer, signing a two-year contract.

 Return to Melbourne City

 After parting ways with Dundee United, Behich signed a two-year deal for Melbourne City on 6 August 2023.
 This marked his return to the club after nine years overseas.
+At the start of the 2024–25 season, Behich was appointed captain.

 Al-Nassr (loan)

 On 31 January 2024, while on Asian Cup duty with the Socceroos, he joined Al-Nassr on loan for the remainder of the 2023-24 season.
 The loan fee was reported to be around $2 million AUD.